Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Introduction

-\section{1.
-Introduction}
+\section{Introduction}

-Comprehensive testing is crucial for ensuring the safe deployment of autonomous driving systems.
-Traditionally, these assessments rely on replaying logged trajectories from driving datasets in simulation environments \citep{li2022metadrive}.
+\IEEEPARstart{S}{imulation} testing is crucial for ensuring the safe deployment of autonomous driving systems.
+Traditionally, these assessments rely on replaying logged trajectories from driving datasets in simulation environments \cite{li2022metadrive}.
 However, because other traffic participants in the replay do not react to the autonomous vehicle's actions, log-replay methods often fail to account for interactive traffic scenarios, such as pedestrians stepping into crosswalks or vehicles negotiating right-of-way at four-way stops.
-This limitation introduces a significant simulation-to-reality gap, where simulated test results may not translate to real-world performance, undermining the validity of simulation testing.
+This limitation introduces a significant simulation-to-reality gap, where simulated test results may not translate to real-world performance, undermining the credibility of simulation-based testing.